 On this workshop you will be guided not only to beautiful locations but to places that will drop your jaw.
 You’ll see fields of wildflowers, wildlife, and most importantly learn how to connect with nature.
 Landscape photography isn’t just about documenting a scene, its about capturing a moment, its about remembering, feeling, thinking, and creating a sense of that in your images.
 Emotion I think is what separates reality from art!
 Join me on this adventure around North Americas most beautiful wilderness and learn how I connect, conceive and create my images, and evoke emotion!

 Glacier National Park is one of those places that sucked the breath from my lungs in awe.
 Its dominating peaks, bountiful lakes, glacial fed waterfalls, and endless forests there is no shortage of things to photograph.
 The place just feels like history, like you’ve stepped back into time.
 Helped along by the AMAZING old ford limousines they shuttle folks around in!
 The old lodges built in astonishing Germanic style, and the endless wildlife just make you feel like you’re in another time.

-For 4 days and 4 nights (lodging and transportation included) adventure in one of the countries most beautiful National Parks during the height of wildflower season!
+For 4 days and 4 nights (lodging included) adventure in one of the countries most beautiful National Parks during the height of wildflower season!
 Glacier National park offers plentiful subjects for all types of photographers.
 Mountain goats, big horned sheep, elk, moose, and massive grizzlies awaken from their hibernation.
 Wildflowers bloom in fields beneath the craggy peaked mountains, and streams flow in every direction.
 After 4 days within the park your life will forever be changed, as mine has been!